Original 33: History

 Elections in Georgia in 1868 were plagued by widespread Ku Klux Klan violence aimed at murdering or intimidating newly freed African Americans.
 Freedmen's Bureau officials in Georgia counted 336 cases of murder or assault with intent to kill against freedmen between January 1 and November 15.
-Still, 33 African Americans — 30 in the lower house, 3 in the state senate — were able to be elected in heavily Black areas, making up about one-sixth of the 197-member legislature.
+Still, 33 African Americans — 30 in the lower house, 3 in the state senate — were elected in heavily Black areas, making up about one-sixth of the 197-member legislature.

 After losing votes for their preferred candidates for the U.S. Senate, the white majority conspired to remove the black and mixed-ethnicity members from the Assembly on the grounds they were ineligible to hold office under the Georgia Constitution.
 Most of the black delegates to the state's post-war constitutional convention voted against including into the constitution the right of black legislators to hold office, a vote which Rep. Henry McNeal Turner came to regret.

 The members were expelled by September 1868.
 The ex-legislators petitioned the federal government and state courts to intervene.
 In White v.
 Clements (June 1869), the Supreme Court of Georgia ruled 2-1 that black people did, in fact, have a right to hold office in Georgia.
 In January 1870, commanding general of the District of Georgia Alfred H. Terry began "Terry's Purge", removing ex-Confederates in the General Assembly who had been elected through election violence or intimidation.
 He replaced them with Republican runners-up and reinstated the black legislators, resulting in a Republican majority in both houses.
-From that point, the General Assembly accomplished the ratification of the 15th Amendment, chose new senators to go to Washington, and adopted public education.
+From that point, the General Assembly accomplished the ratification of the Fifteenth Amendment, chose new senators to go to Washington, and adopted public education.

 The work of the Republican majority was short-lived, after the so-called "Redeemer" Democrats won majorities in both houses in December 1870.
 The Republican governor, Rufus Bullock, after trying and failing to reinstate federal military rule in Georgia, fled the state.
 After the Democrats took office they began to enact harsh recriminations against Republicans and African Americans, using terror, intimidation, and the Ku Klux Klan, leading to disenfranchisement by the 1890s.
 One quarter of the black legislators were killed, threatened, beaten, or jailed.
-The last African-American legislator, William H. Rogers, resigned in 1907.
+The last African-American legislator, W. H. Rogers, resigned in 1907.
 Afterwards, no African American held a seat in the Georgia legislature until civil rights attorney Leroy Johnson, a Democrat, was elected to the state senate in 1962.